axel-springer-kugawana/iwb_serenity/docs/css/components/forms.md

 To display the checkbox input as a switch, enclose it within a label with the `input--swicth` class.
 Then give the `input--switch__input` class to the input and the `input--switch__label` class to the span containing the label of the input.

-An input checkbox can be disabled adding the attribute `disabled="disabled"` to the input.
+An input switch can be disabled adding the attribute `disabled="disabled"` to the input.

 <div class="sd-example">
     <label for="exampleSwitchId01" class="input--switch">